waldronlab/BugSigDB/README.docker.md

 This repo contains [Docker Compose](https://docs.docker.com/compose/) containers to run the [MediaWiki](https://www.mediawiki.org/) software.

-Obtain the docker image.
+Clone the repo.
 Then create and start the containers:
 ```sh
 cd docker-bugsigdb.org
 copy a database dump to the __intdb directory